© North Berwick Pipe Band 16 January 2020

 The Band has made three tours to the USA.
 The first, in 1984, to visit the town's namesake - North Berwick, Maine.
 On these trips the Band has covered a fair distance playing in Massachusetts, Maine, New Hampshire, New York State and Vermont.
 They have also played at Quincy Market, Boston, the Fort Ticonderoga Tattoo and many 4th July Parades.

 The band play at many local galas and other community events throughout the year.
-They have also taken part in other prestigious events at Floors Castle, Holyrood Palace, Edinburgh Castle, Hopetoun House and various Beating Retreats.
+They have also taken part in other prestigious events at Floors Castle, Holyrood Palace, Edinburgh Castle, Hopetoun House and at various Beating Retreats.
 As part of the Scout Centenary Pipe Band members have played at the Festival Cavalcade, the Hogmanay Torchlight Procession and other Scouting events.

 The Band has also represented East Lothian at the Folklore Festival in Forst, Germany since 2003.
 This link has resulted in additional trips to Germany for other events such as the European Green Festival and to Portugal and Spain to participate in music and dance festivals.